jaimetur/PhotoMigrator/help/6-other-features.md

   - None
 - **Explanation:**
   - With this feature the Tool will try to look for all symbolic links within <FOLDER_TO_FIX> and will try to find the target file within the same folder.
-  - This is useful when you run the Tool using flag '-gcsa, --google-create-symbolic-albums' to create symbolic Albums instead of duplicate copies of the files contained on Albums.
-  - If you run the Tool with this flag and after that you rename original folders or change the folder structure of the OUTPUT_FOLDER, your symbolic links may be broken and you will need to use this feature to fix them.
 - **Example of use:**
   ```
   ./CloudPhotoMigrator --fix-symlinks-broken ./OUTPUT_FOLDER